 On an individual level, OPSEC makes you a harder target for cybercrime such as fraud or identity theft.
 As you sign up for services, install apps, leave comments on social media, and browse the internet, you leave pieces of personal data that attackers could put together into a comprehensive profile.
 OPSEC can help tie up these loose ends and keep your data safe.

 The process of OPSEC, as described by the U.S. military, includes five steps.
-ExpressVPN has applied the five security steps to the communications we all have, probably every day: digital chat.

 1. Identification of critical information

 It’s easy to hide the contents of a message, but hiding metadata remains difficult.
-Apps like Signal promise to keep no metadata, but to be sure, you might have to run your own OTR server (not a trivial feat, and encumbered with unique risks of its own).
+Apps like Signal promise to keep no metadata, but to be sure, you might have to run your own OTR server (not a trivial feat and encumbered with unique risks of its own).

 2. Analysis of threats

 Who would you want to keep your personal data away from?
 If you’re only hiding information from your stalker or neighbor, your risks and vulnerabilities are very different than if you’re up against a powerful nation-state.
 From there, you can develop a profile of each threat.
 You can think of the resources they have at their disposal and figure out what they’re after.
 This will give you enough information to consider the next question.